Attachment styles get too much credit for your relationship problems

 But if you stop there, you're working with a rough sketch when you could have a detailed map.
 Attachment tells you the emotional pattern.
 Personality tells you the specific behaviors, preferences, and friction points that make your relationship yours and not just a category.

 The couples who get the most out of understanding their personality differences aren't the ones in crisis.
 They're the ones who keep having the same small argument and can't figure out why.
 The answer is almost always a trait difference neither person has named yet.
+Once it has a name, the fight changes.
+It goes from "why are you like this" to "we're different on this dimension, and that's what keeps producing this friction."

 See what's actually driving your dynamic